-Now, we describe the proposed game-based broadcast tree construction algorithm, GB-BTC.
+Now, we describe the proposed GB-BTC algorithm.
 At beginning, a source node initiates a breadth-first traversal to establish an initial tree.
 In the breath-first traversal process, each node in the tree also computes the value of its rank, in the way described previously.
 After this process, each player's rank ends up being equal to its parent's rank plus one.

-Then each player can change its strategy (i.e., parent) to maximize its payoff under the constraints previously described.
+Then, each player can change its strategy (i.e., parent) to maximize its payoff under the constraints previously described.
 In the repeated game, if a player wants to change its strategy, it needs to send messages to inform both the old and new parents.
 In addition, the old and new parents need to broadcast HELLO messages immediately to inform their neighbors about the change of the number of their children.
 The repeated game keeps going until no player can increase its payoff by changing only its own strategy.

-The pseudo code for the GB-BTC algorithm is summarized in Fig. 6, and we assume HELLO messages one-hop away, periodically and event-triggered.
+The pseudocode for the GB-BTC algorithm is summarized in Fig. 6, and we assume HELLO messages one-hop away, periodically and event triggered.
 The HELLO messages of a node, say node i, include the following information:

-- si: Its strategy (i.e., its parent)
+- s_i: Its strategy (i.e., its parent),

-- r(i): Its rank
+- r(i): Its rank,

-- $r(s_i)$ : The rank of its parent
+- $r(s_i)$: The rank of its parent,

-- c(i): The number of its children
+- c(i): The number of its children.

-Both r(i) and $r(s_i)$ are included because nodes need the information to check the rank-based constraints. c(i) is included so that nodes can compute their utility functions and choose the best strategies.
+Both r(i) and $r(s_i)$ are included because nodes need the information to check the rank-based constraints. c(i) is